Mankeli-Software/junction2023/jmp/README.md

 # Architecture 🏛️
 ![architecture diagram][3]
-The architecture of j_mp is divided into 3 layers; `application`, `domain` and `data`.
+The architecture of jmp is divided into 3 layers; `application`, `domain` and `data`.
 Let's walk through the layers one-by-one, starting from the one closest to the user.

 ## application layer
 Everything the user sees belongs to this layer, making it responsible for presentation logic.
 The main building blocks of this layer are `views`, `cubits` and `states`.